Hellas quadrangle: Lobate debris aprons

 One important feature common in east Hellas are piles of material surrounding cliffs.
 The formation is called a lobate debris apron (LDA).
 Recently, research with the Shallow Radar on the Mars Reconnaissance Orbiter has provided strong evidence that the LDAs are glaciers that are covered with a thin layer of rocks.
 Large amounts of water ice are believed to be in the LDAs.
 Available evidence strongly suggests that the eastern part of Hellas accumulated snow in the past.
 When the tilt (obliquity) of Mars increases the southern ice cap releases large amounts of water vapor.
 Climate models predict that when this occurs, water vapor condenses and falls where LDAs are located.
 The tilt of the Earth changes little because its relatively large moon keeps it stable.
 The two tiny Martian moons do not stabilize their planet, so the rotational axis of Mars undergoes large variations.
 Lobate debris aprons may be a major source of water for future Mars colonists.
 Their major advantage over other sources of Martian water are that they can easily mapped from orbit and they are closer to the equator, where crewed missions are more likely to land.

-Close-up of surface of a lobate debris apron.
-Note the lines that are common in rock glaciers on the Earth.
-Image located in Hellas quadrangle.